How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 4) Accept That You Can’t Have It All

 There will be restrictions to living car-free.
-Some things you may just opt out of going to because it’ll be too far, too impractical.
+Some things you may just opt out of because it’ll be too impractical.
 Other times, you’ll choose to Uber and wait 17 minutes for a car.

 This can lead to frustration of feeling like you’re missing out, followed by elation for choosing what matters most to you, and knowing you can’t have it all.
 Yes, you may be saying no to the convenience of taking your own car, but you’re saying yes to so much else in exchange.
 (Again, see the benefits section towards the end.)

-All of these big ideas have made car-free life a pillar of my existence.
+These big ideas have made car-free life a pillar of my life.
 It has taught me to love and embrace it all and helped me see how even negative experiences can have silver linings, lessons, and adventures.

 Okay, Let’s Move on To The Practical

 Enough of my philosophical musings.
-Now that you’re armed with what I think is the right mindset for living car-free in car-dependent places, let’s get into what you came here: practical tips.
+Now that you’re armed with the right mindset for living car-free in car-dependent places, let’s get into what you came here for: practical tips.

 Know Your Options

 Often there are more than you think.
 In the public imagination, we think that if there’s no train you’re screwed.
-But this limits you to not very many metro areas and only the expensive ones.
+But this limits you to not very many metro areas.

 5) Don’t Underestimate The Bus Network

-In most U.S. metro areas, buses are going to be the main transit vehicle option.
+In most U.S. metro areas, buses are going to be the main transit option.

-Few cities have heavy rail, and if you live in one of those cities, then you still more options when you consider buses.
+Few cities have heavy rail, and if you live in one of those cities, you still have more options when you consider buses.

 New York unlocked another transit level for me when I figured out the buses.
 They stop more often, have more crosstown routes than the subway, and are key for transit outside of Manhattan.

-Most U.S. metro areas have very reasonably functioning buses.
-Yes, they’re infrequent (mostly coming only every hour, and sometimes only during commuting times) and slower than driving, but they’re usually on-time, clean, and comfortable.
+Most U.S. metro areas have reasonably functioning buses.
+Some are infrequent (coming only every hour, and sometimes only during commuting times) and slower than driving, but they’re usually on time, clean, and comfortable.

 6) Embrace The Bike

 Then, you have biking.
 Bigger cities tend to have bike shares.
-This is where there are bikes with docks where you can grab a bike and leave it somewhere else.
-In New York I logged nearly 1000 citi bike miles over my 3 years.
+This is where there are bikes with docks that you can use and leave at a different dock.
+In New York I’ve logged 1000+ citi bike miles.

-It was the cheapest way to get around, and perfect for trips that were a sweet spot of too far to walk, too close to train.
-In more car-dependent places, you’ll have to get your own bike.
+It was the cheapest way to get around, and perfect for trips that were a sweet spot of too far to walk, or too close to take the train.
+In more car-dependent places, you’ll have to get a bike.

 Isn’t biking dangerous?
 How to stay safe.